-1.4.1 Mark the relationship by using Header IDs or by reworking the complex table into several simple tables usually takes up more space in your document, but improves the comprehensibility.
+1.4.1 Mark the relationship by using Header IDs or by reworking the complex table into several simple tables

 A table is complex if there is at least one header cell, that is not valid for the complete column or row.
 You have to mark their relationship by adding Header IDs and specify for every cell to which Headers the cell is associated.